puskarpeter/frinxio.github.io/frinx-uniconfig/user-guide/network-management-protocols/uniconfig-installing/readme.md

     of node.
 By default, this flag is set to 'true'.
 This parameter has effect only on NETCONF nodes.

+### Flags
+Non-mandatory flag parameters that can be added to mount-request.

+- **netconf-node-topology:enabled-strict-parsing** - Default value of enabled-strict-parsing parameter is set to 'true'.
+This may inflicts in throwing exception during parsing of received NETCONF messages in case of unknown elements.
+If this parameter is set to 'false', then parser should ignore unknown elements and not throw exception during parsing.
+- **netconf-node-topology:enabled-notifications** - Default value of enabled-notifications is set to 'true'.
+If it is set to 'true' and NETCONF device supports notifications, NETCONF mountpoint will expose NETCONF notification and subscription services.
+- **netconf-node-topology:reconnect-on-changed-schema** - Default value of reconnect-on-changed-schema is set to 'false'.
+If it is set to 'true', NETCONF notifications are supported by device, and NETCONF notifications are enabled ('enabled-notifications' flag), the connector would auto disconnect/reconnect when schemas are changed in the remote device.
+The connector subscribes (right after connect) to base netconf notifications and listens for netconf-capability-change notification
+- **netconf-node-topology:streaming-session** - Default value of streaming-session parameter is set to 'false'.
+NETCONF session is created and optimized for receiving of NETCONF notifications from remote server.

 ### Other parameters

 Other non-mandatory parameters that can be added to mount-request.